 - Helmets are too expensive.
 I’ll admit: designer helmets can be pretty expensive.
 But you don’t have to have a designer helmet.
 If your helmet is ASTM (American Society for Testing Materials), SEI (Safety Equipment Institute) approved and fits properly, then it’s good enough.
 Paying $40-$60 for a helmet is much cheaper than paying the costs of treating a debilitating head injury.

 - This one helmet will last forever.
 Replace your helmet according to the manufacturer’s guidelines or if your helmet hits the ground (from a fall or from being dropped).

 To see what other riders think about wearing helmets, check out the hashtags #mindyourmelon or #helmetawarenessday

 Helmets don’t slow you down; they don’t hold you back.
-In 2012 my Haflinger Pip and I competed in and won the Extreme Cowboy Race, and I was the only rider who chose to wear a helmet in the Western-themed competition.
+In 2012 my Haflinger Pip and I competed in and won the Extreme Cowboy Race wearing an English-style helmet.